UniMath/agda-unimath/src/univalent-combinatorics/decidable-equivalence-relations.lagda.md

 is-finite-Decidable-Equivalence-Relation-𝔽 A =
   is-finite-Σ
     ( is-finite-Decidable-Relation-𝔽 A)
-    ( λ R → is-finite-is-equivalence-Dec-Rel-Prop-𝔽 A R)
+    ( is-finite-is-equivalence-Dec-Rel-Prop-𝔽 A)
 ```

 ### The number of decidable equivalence relations on a finite type is a Stirling number of the second kind

+This remains to be characterized.